XinyueZ/awareness-api-sample/README.md

 3. Places around my current location
 4. Detect plugged-In status of headset
 5. Detect current activity(running, walking, biking, driving, etc)
-6. Tap a "location" on map and use any mock app to mock a Geofencing.
+6. Tap a "location" on map and use any mock app to mock a Geofencing(location fencing).

 # License